kushshrestha01/Code-Challenge-Lab-26/lectureReadme/lecture.md

 ## Lecture Flow
 Arrays are used to store multiple values in a single variable, instead of declaring separate variables for each value. <br/>
 Sorting is important in programming as it makes it  easier and faster to locate items when it is sorted.
+Insertion sort is the sorting mechanism where the sorted array is built having one item at a time.

-###Another main point
+### Another main point
 More details<br/>
 If the data are sorted it is easier to analyse duplicate entities. <br/>
 If the data are sorted it is easier to compare two arrays. <br/>